Afghani69/To-do-list/README.md

 Scratch that... after testing the app a bit and noticing quite a few bugs, it was back to the drawing board.
 I realised my approach was not effective for using a "state" and reading/writing from said state.
 So after using a different approach, and pretty much replacing all the existing code, the logic should finally be done.

 I completed some of the styling.
 Didn't want to spend too much time on it though.
 Went with neutral colors and a semi-playful font.
 All that is left is to implement the remove button and local storage.

+Finished getting and setting local storage.
+Also implemented the remove button logic.

+Think the list is finally done!